 No. There are no automatic exemptions or exclusions from property tax.
 However, there are provisions within the North Carolina statutes that provide exemptions for certain real and personal property held by nonprofit religious, educational, charitable and scientific organizations.
-The property must be used for the purposes of the nonprofit organization in order to be exempt from the tax.
+The property must be used for the purposes listed in the statute in order to be exempt from the tax.